Jan Ullrich: 1998 Tour de France

-Ullrich was defending champion in 1998.
+Ullrich was the defending champion in 1998.
 He took the lead in the general classification on stage 7, a time trial, over 58 km of undulating roads.
-However, on stage 15 Marco Pantani blew the Tour apart with a victory which began on the Galibier.
+However, on stage 15, Marco Pantani blew the Tour apart with a victory which began on the Galibier.
 Ullrich was without support when Pantani attacked.
 Pantani topped the Galibier alone.
 It was misty and the roads were wet.
-The descent was dangerous and Pantani increased his lead.
+The descent was dangerou,s and Pantani increased his lead.
 By the bottom of the final climb, Les Deux Alpes, Pantani had nearly four minutes.
 Telekom brought Udo Bölts and then Riis to pace Ullrich.
-Pantani was race leader as he crossed the line.
+Pantani was the race leader as he crossed the line.
 Ullrich finished almost nine minutes back, dropping to fourth position, six minutes behind Pantani.

 Ullrich attacked on stage 16 on the Col de la Madeleine.
 Only Pantani could match him.
 Over the top, they started to work together.
 Ullrich won a photo-finish sprint and moved into third.
 He won the final stage, a 20 km time trial, and moved into second.

 The Tour of 1998 was haunted by doping affairs, giving it the nickname "Tour de Dopage."

-In the following year during the inaugural Deutschland Tour, Ullrich fell after getting entangled with Udo Bölts during stage 3.
+In the following year, during the inaugural Deutschland Tour, Ullrich fell after getting entangled with Udo Bölts during stage 3.
 He had a knee injury and could not ride the 1999 Tour, which ended in the first of seven 'victories' for Lance Armstrong.
 Ullrich set his targets on the world time trial championship in October by riding the Vuelta.

 1999 Vuelta a España

 On the first mountain stage, Ullrich narrowly won against the defending Vuelta a España champion Abraham Olano of Team ONCE in a group sprint that included Frank Vandenbroucke, Roberto Heras and Davide Rebellin.
 Olano took the leader's golden jersey with Ullrich second.
 Olano won the following stage, a time trial, with almost one minute over Ullrich and increased his lead in stage 8.
 On stage 11, Ullrich gained 30 seconds back on Olano.
 Ullrich took the lead on stage 12 won by Igor González de Galdeano, Olano faltered due to a broken rib and finished seven minutes behind Ullrich.
 He later abandoned the race.

 Gonzales de Galdeano had moved into second overall and became a threat to Ullrich.
-On stage 18 Banesto and other Spanish teams tried to crack Ullrich, who struggled on the final climb but recovered to limit his losses to González.
+On stage 18, Banesto and other Spanish teams tried to crack Ullrich, who struggled on the final climb but recovered to limit his losses to González.
 In the final time trial, Ullrich won by almost three minutes and built his overall lead to four minutes on González.
 Ullrich won his second major Tour.
-Several weeks later he became world time trial champion over Sweden's Michael Andersson and Briton Chris Boardman.
+Several weeks later, he became world time trial champion over Sweden's Michael Andersson and Briton Chris Boardman.